 It has been a marvellous season for English football.
 Although a loss against Croatia in the semifinals of the FIFA World Cup last summer was disappointing, English fans were still pretty happy that their nation reached the top four and found themselves as being contenders on the world stage again.

 However, no one could have expected that English club football will be the hottest topic of the 2018/19 season.
 Europa League and Champions League finals are on their way and all four teams that will participate come from the land where football was invented.
+We are in for all-English UEFA finals!

 This is also the exciting time for English sportsbook lovers, as the Tipico Bonus Code and other similar promotions might give them an advantage when wagering on these finals.